dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 keyword instead.
 That means that e.g. instead of addressing a property called "familyname" via `http://xmlns.com/foaf/0.1/familyName` you can simply use foaf:familyName.

-As you can see in the example below, you can have more then one prefix too.
+As you can see in the example below, you can have more than one prefix too.
 In the example we have "foaf" as well as "dcterms" as our prefixes.

 ```json